Richard Picker

 Richard Picker (June 22, 1915 – February 1, 1983) was an American numismatist.
 Based in New York City, Picker was a specialist and dealer of coins from early and colonial American history and was considered one of the foremost authorities in that area of numismatics.
 Picker was best known for his research and his active collaboration within the numismatic community.

 Early life

-Richard Picker was born on June 22, 1915, in New York to his parents Isaac Picker and Ida Reiger.
-Picker developed an interest in collecting coins as a child, but was never able to explore this hobby deeply in his youth as he spent most of his time working in his family's confection business, selling candy and popcorn at movie theaters.
+Richard Picker was born on June 22, 1915, in New York to Isaac Picker and Ida Reiger.
+Picker developed an interest in collecting coins as a child, but was never able to explore this hobby deeply in his youth, as he spent most of his time working in his family's confection business, selling candy and popcorn at movie theaters.
 He went on to earn a bachelor's degree from New York University, graduating in 1938.
 In 1943, Picker served in the United States Army in a deployment which lasted until the end of the Second World War.